Neuroscience graduate program

 General grad student info

 Visit the UVic future graduate students page for important information about becoming a graduate student at UVic.

-There are currently 30 graduate students (12 PhD and 18 MSc) and three postdoctoral fellows in the Division of Medical Sciences.
+There are currently 29 graduate students (14 PhD and 15 MSc) and four postdoctoral fellows in the Division of Medical Sciences.
 They are conducting neurosciences research, much of it related to specific diseases such as Huntington's Disease or developmental disorders like Fetal Alcohol Syndrome (FAS).